Mar 04, 1948 in Thrissur, Kerala, India

 As a Producer

 He has worked in a handful of projects as a producer in the early 80s.
 He started producing films with Vida Parayum Munpe in 1981 which starred, Prem Nazir who won a Special Jury Award at the 1981 Kerala State Film Awards for his portrayal of Madhavan Kutty.
 The critically acclaimed and commercially successful film also starred Innocent where he played Varghese.
 In 1982, he produced Ilakkangal where he starred with Nedumudi Venu, Sudha, and Kaviyoor Ponnamma in lead roles.
 Then came Ormakkayi in 1982, which is a drama film about reflections of a tragic event, starring Madhavi, Bharath Gopi, Adoor Bhasi, Nedumudi Venu, Ramu, Krishnachandran and Kunchan in important roles.
 In 1983, he made a controversial movie based on real life actress Shobha titled Lekhayude Maranam Oru Flashback.
-His 2019 release includes Lonappante Mammodisa.
+His 2019 releases include Lonappante Mammodisa and Jack & Daniel.